quangis/transforge/docs/tutorial.md

 work on collections.

-### Union and intersection types
+### Product, intersection and union types

+Three additional compound types are built-in.
+To *bundle* multiple types, you can use the `Product` type.
+It is written `A * B`.

+    >>> first = ct.Operator(type=lambda α: (α * _) ** α)
+    >>> first.apply(ct.Source(Ratio * Obj)).type
+    Ratio

-Just as transformation operators might not correspond to how the procedure is *implemented*, type operators don't necessarily represent *data* types.
+When you obtain a `Product` from a transformation, that means you got multiple 'things'.
+However, just as transformation operators might not correspond to how a the procedure is *implemented*, type operators don't necessarily represent *data* types.
 They only capture some relevant conceptual properties of the entities they describe.
-For example, when a procedure takes an ordinal as argument, that doesn't mean that some concrete number is passed to it --- just that it operates on things that are, in some aspect, ordinal-scaled.
+For example, when a transformation takes an ordinal as argument, that doesn't mean that a concrete number is passed to it --- just that it operates on things that are, in some aspect, ordinal-scaled.

-Therefore, it makes sense that the things you operate on

-to
+Therefore, it makes sense that a *single thing* can have *multiple attributes*.
+If your transformation operates on things that have attributes of *both* `A` and `B`, we use an `Intersection` type, written `A & B`.
+If it operates on things that have attributes of *either* `A` or `B`, we use a `Union` type, written `A | B`.

-*Union and intersection types have not yet been implemented.*
+**Union and intersection types have not yet been implemented.
+Product types capture some of their use cases.**

-# Vocabulary

-### Canonical types

-(todo)

-### Type taxonomy

-(todo)

 # Composite operators